jthsieh/machine_setup/README.md

 # Machine Setup

-Steps to setup when
+Steps to setup when you get a new machine.
+Mainly for machine learning research.

-## Local Setup
+## Local Setup (Linux, MacOS)

 ### Vim
 ```